Lennyc123/pands-project/README.md

 import seaborn as sns
 ```
 ## Creation of a DataFrame.
 As previously stated, Pandas acts as an open source data analysis and manipulation tool.
-Throughout the course of the investigation and analysis, the usage of Pandas was central to both the interpretation of the dataset i.e the .csv file and the direction taken by the investigation of the dataset.
+Throughout the course of the investigation and analysis, the usage of Pandas was central to both the interpretation of the dataset i.e the .csv file and the direction taken by the investigation of the dataset (11).

 In order for python to process the contents of the dataset.
-The “iris.csv” file was interpreted as a dataframe.
+The “iris.csv” file was interpreted as a dataframe (11).
 ``` python
 # The iris data set is read using pandas, the data set is abbreviated to 'df'.
 df = pd.read_csv('iris.csv')
 ```

 ## Reduction of the data set into more convenient sections.
 The following code was central to allowing the contents of the dataframe to be easily manipulated and was core to the development of the python script.
-Here the contents of the .csv file were segmented into the various plant species.
+Here the contents of the .csv file were segmented into the various plant species (11).

 ``` python
 # Allows for segmentation of the data set into the various plant species.